mmmirrra/mmmirrra.github.io/_posts/2023-09-02-DataAnalysis-dataEntryAndChecking.markdown

 <br />
 ### Nominal scale

-// 측정대상의 속성을 단순히 분류하거나 확인할 목적으로 수치 부여
-// 단순히 범주 구분이 목적임
-// - 수치의 대소 비교, 연산은 의미가 없음
-// - 예시 : 성별 (남자 (1), 여자 (2)), 운동선수의 등번호, 종교, 지지정당, 거주지 (대도시, 중소도시, 농어촌) 등은 연산의 의미가 없음
-- Give numerical values for the purpose of simply classifying or verifying the properties of a measurement target
+- Assigning numerical values ​​for the purpose of simply classifying or confirming the properties of the measurement target.
-- The purpose is simply to categorize
+- The purpose is simply to distinguish between categories.
-  - Comparison of figures, calculations are meaningless
+  - Comparison and calculation of numbers are meaningless.
-  - Example : Gender (male (1), female (2)), athlete's uniform number, religion, support party, residence (large cities, small and medium-sized cities, and rural areas) have no meaning in calculations
+  - Example: Gender (male (1), female (2)), athlete's uniform number, religion, support political party, residence (big cities, small and medium-sized cities, and rural areas), etc.

 <br />
-### ordinal scale
+### Ordinal scale
-// 순서척도, 서열척도

-// 어떤 특성을 많고 적음에 따라 수치를 부여함
-// 수치 자체가 어떤 절대적인 수나 양, 크기 등을 나타내지 않고, 서열, 대소 관계의 구분만 의미 있음
-// - 예시 : 제품이나 서비스의 질을 묻는 질문 (아주 좋음 (5), 약간 좋음 (4), 보통 (3), 약간 나쁨 (2), 아주 나쁨 (1))
-- To give a numerical value according to many or few characteristics
+- Assigning a value based on how much or how little a characteristic is.
-- The figures themselves do not represent any absolute number, amount, size, etc., only the distinction between sequences and relationships is meaningful
+- The numbers themselves do not represent any absolute number, quantity, size, etc., but are meaningful only for ranking and distinction between large and small relationships.
-  - Example : a question about the quality of a product or service (very good (5), slightly good (4), usually (3), slightly bad (2), very bad (1))
+  - Example: Questions asking about the quality of a product or service (very good (5), somewhat good (4), average (3), slightly bad (2), very bad (1))

 <br />
-### interval scale
+### Interval scale
-// 구간척도, 등간척도

-// 측정대상을 속성에 따라 서열화는 물론 서열간의 간격이 같도록 수치 부여
-// 연속형 값으로 측정값의 차이는 의미 있지만, 비 (比) 는 의미 없음
-// 절대 0을 정의할 수 없고, 임의로 지정된 0만 있음
-// - 예시 : 섭씨온도, IQ, 주가지수, 적성검사 점수 등
-- Sequencing the measurement targets according to their attributes, as well as giving numerical values so that the spacing between the sequences is the same
+- Measurement targets are ranked according to their properties and numerical values ​​are assigned so that the intervals between sequences are the same.
-- The difference in measurements as continuous values is meaningful, but the ratio is meaningless
+- As a continuous value, the difference between measured values ​​is meaningful, but the ratio is meaningless.
-- Absolute zero cannot be defined, only a randomly specified zero
+- Absolutely no 0 can be defined, there are only randomly assigned 0s.
-  - Example : Celsius temperature, IQ, stock index, aptitude test score, etc.
+  - Example: Temperature in degrees Celsius, IQ, stock index, aptitude test score, etc.

 <br />
-### ratio scale
+### Ratio scale
-// 비율척도

 // 구간척도와 유사하지만 측정값의 차이뿐만 아니라 비 (比) 도 의미 있는 경우
 // 절대 0을 정의할 수 있음